Post Surgical Rotator Cuff Physical Therapy

-A patient will typically be referred for rotator cuff surgery when 90% or more of the tendon is torn.
-The most common causes for rotator cuff injuries are aging, overuse of overhead activities and heavy lifting.
-Surgery should never be taken lightly, so we wanted to take some time to inform you about what to bring before surgery, things that can help you immediately after and then give an idea of what to expect as you go through a post surgical rotator cuff physical therapy treatment plan.
+A patient will typically be referred for rotator cuff tear surgery when 90% or more of the tendon is torn.
+The most common causes for a rotator cuff tear and rotator cuff injuries are aging, overuse of overhead activities and heavy lifting.
+Surgery should never be taken lightly, so we wanted to take some time to inform you about what to bring before surgery, things that can help you immediately after and then give an idea of what to expect as you go through a post-surgical rotator cuff tear physical therapy treatment plan.
 These are general guidelines.
 More specific expectations can be given by your healthcare provider.

-Items to bring with you before rotator cuff surgery
+Items to bring with you before rotator cuff tear surgery

 - Ice Pack or Cold Therapy Unit